JUJUup/Endnote_scripts/README.md

 This script now only tested in MacOS.Origin script comes from Bill Seufzer, NASA.
 You can see orig script in https://community.endnote.com/t/scripting-endnote/260221 Thx for Bill's sharing!

+NOTE: this script will only handle the current endnote GROUP you open.
+If not open any endnote window, an error will raise.